 |Plantation||2.7 mi.
 East of Central Charlestown||Nevis|

-Another idea is to visit some of the more popular naturally occurring land formations.
-Other types of natural attractions on Nevis are summarized here:
+Another idea is to go see some of the more interesting naturally occurring land formations.
+Fully natural attractions like these on Nevis are listed below.

 Help us improve!
 We welcome your corrections and suggestions.